 Other people are unconsciously aware of how disgusted I am before I am consciously aware of how disgusted I am.
 And guess what?
 Then they react to how I react, and they react before being aware of their own feelings.
 If we’re not careful, these reactions spiral out of control.

-When you are attached to people, environments or even situations that violate your own deep values, the result is that your disgust, anger or unhappiness is reflected in your face and posture before you even feel it.
+When you are attached to people, environments or even situations that violate your own deep values, the result is that your disgust, anger or unhappiness is reflected in your face, your voice and your posture before you even feel it.

 And the people you are attached to can tell.